AplaProject/apla-docs-en/source/topics/script.rst

 Import
 ------

-This contract imports data from a *. sim file into the ecosystem.
+This contract imports data from a \*.sim file into the ecosystem.

 Parameters